oswinsns/ProjectEcommerceGolang_BNCC/README.md

-Here’s a **README description** you can use for your Golang e-commerce project:

----

 # 🛍️ Go E-Commerce Project

 A simple yet powerful **e-commerce backend** built with **Go (Golang)**, designed to handle product management, authentication, and data operations efficiently.